MinchinWeb/blog.minchin.ca/content/20140103-alberta-bankruptcy-exceptions.md

     I guess the note here is you and your home are probably going to be separated as part of the bankruptcy process.
 -   Student loans are an interesting note.
-In the US, student loans are non-dischargable in bankruptcy (meaning if you declare bankruptcy, you still have to pay your student loans).
+In the US, student loans are non-dischargeable in bankruptcy (meaning if you declare bankruptcy, you still have to pay your student loans).
 However, 7 years in a long time.
 In general, Canadian student loans are generally amortized over 10 years, with the option to extend that to 15 years.